prkumar/uplink/docs/source/index.rst

     print(r.json()) # {u'disk_usage': 216141, u'private_gists': 0, ...

-In essence, **Uplink** delivers API consumers that are self-describing, reusable, and fairly compact, with minimal user effort.
+In essence, **Uplink** delivers API consumers that are self-describing, reusable, and fairly compact, with minimal user pain ☺️.

 ----

 The User Manual
 ---------------

-This guide describes the package's Public API.
+This guide describes Uplink's public API.

 .. toctree::
    :maxdepth: 2